esamattis/backbone.viewmaster/README.md

 });
 ```

-First thing you do for every ViewMaster view is set a [template][] function for
+First thing you do for every Viewmaster view is set a [template][] function for
 it.
 It can be any function which takes a context object as the first argument
 and returns neither a HTML string or a DOM object.
 The context object is by
 default `this.model.toJSON()` or an empty object if your view does not have a
 model.
 You can customize this behavior by overriding the [context][] method.
 There is no need to define the [render][] method.
-ViewMaster already defines it
+Viewmaster already defines it
 and uses your template function to populate the `this.el` element.